agentflippy5/Hello-World/Alice 2.3/Readme.txt

 Open is Alice 2.3, then press run.
 Click the rabbit to make him say hi and wave.
+Download Alice 2.3 from alice.org.